solo-io/supergloo/docs/content/concepts/architecture.md

 ## Components

 The components that comprise Gloo Mesh can be categorized as `mesh-discovery` and `mesh-networking` components.
-These components work together to discover meshes, traffic targets, and unify them using a `VirtualMesh` (see above).
+These components work together to discover meshes, traffic targets, and unify them using a [`VirtualMesh`]({{% versioned_link_path fromRoot="/concepts/concepts" %}}).
 These components will write all of the necessary service-mesh-specific resources to the various clusters/meshes under management.
 For example, Gloo Mesh would write all of the `ServiceEntry`, `VirtualService` and `DestinationRule` resources if managing Istio.
 Let's take a closer look at the components.

 ##### Mesh Discovery